Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 I mean, could they all be donkeys or they're all brainwashed to say, you know what I mean?

-You could do things to change things, you know.
+You could do things to change things.

-You know what they're doing, and these so-called lawyers that they that they give them a title like a lobbyist, they're all thieves.
+And these so-called lawyers that they give them a title like a lobbyist, they're all seats.

-They're all thieves.
+They're all seats.

-I mean, this guy backed free losers.
+And these people, these voters in this country, I mean, this guy backed three losers.

 He was like a fixture on a wall.

-I mean, how do they land?
+I mean, how do they live?

-Term limits get out.
+Term limits, get out.

-Term limits get out.
+Term limits, get out.

 I don't care who you are.

-I mean, they're all walls of the wall.
+I mean, they're all wobbled dwarf.

-They live high on a hawk.
+They live high on the hog.

 I don't.